In the centre of Bornholm

 In winter, the islands are a good viewpoint for observing seabirds, including eider and long-tailed duck, and with some luck perhaps a random king eider or stellers eider.
 Purple sandpiper are seen on the coast.

 The number of grey seals observed around Ertholmene has risen quite considerably since 2007, when 3 seals were observed.
-In 2010, 80 animals were seen, and a pair of them bred here for the first time.
+Since then up to 470 animals have been registered.
 The seals can mostly be seen near the skerry of Tat north of Græsholm, but sometimes they come close to the coast of the inhabited islands.
 Most of the grey seals are seen in April/May.

 The small ponds dotted about the island, which are used for collecting rainwater, are home to four species of amphibean: common toad (Bufo bufo), green toad (Bufo viridis), marsh frog (Rana ridibunda) and smooth newt (Triturus vulgaris).